rothgar/netdata-wiki/External-Plugins.md

 - `BEGIN` - initialize data collection for a chart
 - `SET` - set the value of a dimension for the initialized chart
 - `END` - complete data collection for the initialized chart
+- `FLUSH` - ignore the last collected values
+- `DISABLE` - disable this plugin

 a single program can produce any number of charts with any number of dimensions each.